tanaka3146/UMS/README.md

 # UMS
 ## Installation
-1. Clone the backend-intern-assignment and proceed with steps mentioned below
+1. Clone the backend-intern-assignment branch and proceed with steps mentioned below

 ### Install requirements